CCBDA-UPC/Assignments-2025/Lab07.md

 <img alt="Lab07-logRecords.png" src="images/Lab07-logRecords.png" width="80%"/>

-**Q7-22: Play with Kibana and the logs that you have obtained.
-Share your insights.**
+> :question: **Question 7.22**: Play with Kibana and the logs that you have obtained.
+Share your insights.

 ### Conclusion